What is the hierarchy of management titles?

 Finance director

 The finance director monitors the company’s financial health.
-They create accounting and finance practices, work with management on spending plans and ensure that financial reports are accurate for the fiscal year.
+They develop accounting and finance practices and procedures, collaborate with management on spending plans and ensure that financial reports are accurate for the fiscal year.